G-Research/yunikorn-history-server/website/src/components/Index/ArchitectureSection/ArchitectureSection.content.md

    querying capabilities to filter and retrieve specific data.

-3. **Web Frontend:** This component enhances the existing Yunikorn Web interface by providing additional features that utilize the historical data stored by YHS.
+3. **Web Frontend:** This component enhances the existing Yunikorn Web interface by providing additional features that utilize the historical data stored by UHS.
 It is loaded on the application page of Yunikorn Web.
-   More details on the web component is available [here](https://github.com/G-Research/yunikorn-history-server/tree/main/web).
+   More details on the web component is available [here](https://github.com/G-Research/unicorn-history-server/tree/main/web).

-By integrating these components, YHS provides a comprehensive view of the historical operations of a Yunikorn-managed cluster, enabling detailed analysis and insights.
+By integrating these components, UHS provides a comprehensive view of the historical operations of a Yunikorn-managed cluster, enabling detailed analysis and insights.